walshbr/introduction-to-text-analysis/topic-modeling/exercises.md

 4. What kind of assumptions or research questions do they have for their texts?
 5. Look at the graphs/data for a few topics.
 What do *you* notice?
 6. What name might you give to a given topic?
 Give the list of words as well as the topic name.
 7. What kinds of  opportunities for future work do you see as a result of the project?
-What might you want to look at more.?
+What might you want to look at more?